342 Speen Street, Natick 01760

 1360 Worcester Road, Natick 01760

-Just 17 miles west of downtown Boston, this premier suburban hotel is the perfect choice for leisure and business travelers, with 10,000 square feet of event space, two on-site restaurants, and located across from the largest in-door shopping concentration in the Northeast.
+Just 17 miles west of downtown Boston, this premier suburban hotel is the perfect choice for leisure and business travelers, with 17,000 square feet of event space, two on-site restaurants, and located across from the largest in-door shopping concentration in the Northeast.

 Settled as part of the town of Mendon in 1662, Milford made a name for itself as an early New England mill and mining town.
 Conveniently located on the Charles, Mill, and Blackstone rivers, the town utilized its natural resources to drive its early economic rise.